ayalal/CS-461-Letter-Management-Site/README.md

 If you're still having trouble installing Django, you can always refer to Django's official documentation [here](https://docs.djangoproject.com/en/2.1/topics/install/#install-the-django-code) for more help.

-## Deployment

-By default, the server runs using a SQLite database for easy development on a local machine.
-For production use, it is recommended to use a MySQL or MariaDB database.
-Installing MySQL is out of the scope of this guide.
-After MySQL is installed, create a user and an empty database for use with this project.
-Now settings.py in the LetterWebsite directory needs to be modified.
-In the databases section, remove or comment out the code for the SQLite database, and uncomment the code for the MySQL database.
-Some modifications to the user, password, and host will need to be made for use with the new database.

 ## Notes

 There are some premade accounts to login and test the website's functionality with.
 Their information is: